mlombera94/forecast_R-shiny/README.md

 - There is also the option to visualize the time series data for individual SKUs such as seasonality plots, ACF plots, and decomposed plots.

 ## File Format
 There is currently no file format validation built in.
 Files should have format as per the table below.
-A data set example is provided <a href=" " target="_blank">here</a>.
+A data set example is provided <a href="https://github.com/mlombera94/forecast_R-shiny/blob/master/dataset.csv" target="_blank">here</a>.

 |```Date```| ```SKU #```| ```Product```| ```Country```| ```Region```| ```Demand```|
 |:---------------|:---------------|:---------------|:--------------|:---------------|:------------------|